Jack-Barradell/bitsquat-detector/README.md

 A tool to generate a list of domains which bitsquat a given domain.
 For further information on bitsquatting I recommend reading http://dinaburg.org/bitsquatting.html

+A blog post about the development of this tool can be found at https://blog.barradell-johns.com/?p=124&preview=true

 # Installation

 This tool is designed to work on python 3 and has not been tested on python 2.